timmmml/dissertation_proj/Daily Logs.md

 ## Day 5: 05/07/2024

-- [ ] sanity check: compute mean geodesic distance from random predictions.
+- [x] sanity check: compute mean geodesic distance from random predictions.
 - implement alternative loss function calculations, experiment with techniques to speed up training (currently it's fast; but let's try to get it _very_ fast); investigate model performance
 	- speed-up
-		- [ ] first experiment with alternative ways to integrate those quaternions.
+		- [x] first experiment with alternative ways to integrate those quaternions.
 Keep a measure of time.
-		- [ ] experiment with doing that stuff on CPU/CUDA (currently on CUDA, but when I tested it, everything ran a bit faster on cpu).
+		- [x] experiment with doing that stuff on CPU/CUDA (currently on CUDA, but when I tested it, everything ran a bit faster on cpu).
+	- *conclusion: it seems that my implementation is fast enough*
 	- after the speed-up steps, experiment with full-er versions of the loss function
-		- [ ] silence period loss (output norm loss during silence period to force preparation dynamics onto the nullspace of the angular velocities)
+		- [?] silence period loss (output norm loss during silence period to force preparation dynamics onto the nullspace of the angular velocities)
-		- [ ] geodesic loss (point-wise geodesic loss with $\lambda _{t}$ weighting that increases over time)
+		- [x] geodesic loss (point-wise geodesic loss with $\lambda _{t}$ weighting that increases over time)
+		- [?] weight normalisations
+		- *temporary result accomplished without the silence period loss and weight norms.
+Only a linear geodesic gradual loss seemed to be enough*
+	- *Bug fix: with 4D inputs, the network struggles with any negative part in the input vector.
+The temporary fix is to standardize the input value to have both polarities, ordered such that the first polarity is with a positive scalar part, followed by its negation*

+## Day 6: 08/07/2024: result = interactive tuning traces.

+- [x] In-depth read (including reference checks) of Jensen et al. 2020 mGPLVM paper.
+Attempt to intergrate GPLVM method into my repo (say a module called mGPLVM) such that I can call it directly to do a first batch of analysis on my dataset.
+	- [x] Check maths.
+	- [x] Check their implementation.
+The goal is don't use copy and paste but manually implement the method with the help of their [Github](https://github.com/tachukao/mgplvm-pytorch).
+	- [x] Check how they do the visualisations (tuning on a manifold)
+	- [x] plan for using it to analyse RNN data:
+		- [x] similar to Kris's paper, start with a ground-truth trajectory of states (target rotations),
+		- [x] extract RNN neural activity to pack into $\mathbf{Y}_{ji}$ ($j$ enumerates the latent space, $i$ enumerates nerons),
+		- [x] perform mGPLVM to get tuning functions and inferred latents.

+## Day 7: 09/07/2024

-		- [ ] weight normalisations
+- [ ] Write method to construct custom objects (replicating those used in Metzler-type studies)
+- [ ] Check some literature (using Gemini to provide a basic framework) on how I can implement the `big step up` in the project.

 ### Notes from Meeting with Guillaume (02/07/2024, 1600-1700)

 #### For project